nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

-Using the 'into glob' command, you can convert other types like strings into globs.
+Using the `into glob` command, you can convert other types like strings into globs.

-####Using globs as a first class object
+#### Using globs as a first class object

 Globs can be saved in a variable, passed to a custom command and returned from a custom command.